Planning & MyBeckett support

 A learning module is a collection of content and activities with its own built-in navigation that students can work through in sequence.
 You might consider using one to structure your module content around specific teaching weeks / topics.

 You can customise the appearance of your module to some extent, such as adding a banner image or changing the module theme.
-Some course teams make use of these tools to create a visual identity across modules.
+Some course teams make use of these tools to create a visual identity across modules, always ensuring accessible to all.

 Plan and prepare content